pnut2357/Rec-Sys-Amazon/README.md

 E-commerce, an activity of buying or selling items (products) on online services, has been populated.
 We cannot deny the fact that Amazon is one of the biggiest E-commerce company.
 From the millions items in online stores, it is hard to believe which item would be the best for customers.
 Given information of users and items, recommending the items in personal preference is a way to generate tremendous revenue with increment of user retention and overall user satisfaction.

 ## 2. Dataset
 The [dataset](https://nijianmo.github.io/amazon/index.html) includes reviews "ratings-only" (ratings, text, helpfulness votes) as a csv file and item metadata "5-core" (descriptions, category information, price, brand, and image features) as a json file.
 The dataset is categorically divided; for this project, category of **Video Games** was chosen.
 For the practical prupose, item metadata of json file was loaded.
+EDA process can be seen in [capstone2_EDAver1.ipynb](https://github.com/pnut2357/Rec-Sys-Amazon/blob/main/capstone2_EDAver1.ipynb)

 > "5-core" (i.e., dense subsets): These data have been reduced to extract the 5-core, such that each of the remaining users and items have 5 reviews each.